 An instructional designer is responsible for performing deep research on the subject matter and the people learning the material (such as students or employees).
 Instructional designers then craft the learning experience in a relevant and effective way in a given field or industry.

-There are many different and rewarding career paths for instructional designers that span almost every industry.
+Many different and rewarding career paths for instructional designers span almost every industry.
 As technology and information sharing grow, more areas in need of instructional design are created.

 Those interested in becoming instructional designers usually have a background in information organization, presentation, and architecture.